- 7 eggs, separated

 - Dash salt

-- Gently spoon into an ungreased 10-in. tube pan.
+- Gently spoon batter into an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.
-Bake 50-55 minutes or until cake springs back when lightly touched.
-Immediately invert pan; cool completely, about 1 hour.
+Bake on lowest oven rack 50-55 minutes or until top springs back when lightly touched.
+Immediately invert pan; cool completely in pan, about 1 hour.

 Sweet White Wine